• Skip to primary navigation

 Pecans tossed in egg white mixture.

-Add the sugar mixture to the bowl and stir to evenly distribute.
+Add the cinnamon sugar mixture to the bowl and stir to evenly distribute.

 Sugar coating poured on top of pecans.